raehelen/OrdnanceSurvey.github.io/_pages/Home.md

 <details>
 <summary>How will I know what to look for?</summary>
 <br>
-Within each repository you will find:
+Within each product repository you will find:
 <br>

 <ul>